Annie Laurie: William Douglas and Annie Laurie

 William Douglas became a soldier in the Royal Scots and fought in Germany and Spain and rose to the rank of captain.
 He also fought at least two duels.
 He returned to his estate at Fingland in 1694.

 Annie Laurie was born Anna, on 16 December 1682, about 6 o'clock in the morning at Barjarg Tower, in Keir, near Auldgirth, Scotland, the youngest daughter of Robert Laurie, who became first baronet of Maxwellton in 1685.

 Traditionally it is said that Douglas had a romance with Annie Laurie, but that her father opposed a marriage.
 This may have been because Anna was very young; she was only in her mid-teens when her father died.
 It may also have been because of Douglas's aggressive temperament or more likely because of his Jacobite allegiances.
-It is known for certain that they knew of each because in a later letter by Anna she says in reply to news about Douglas, "I trust that he has forsaken his treasonable opinions, and that he is content."
+It is known for certain that they knew of each other, because in a later letter by Anna she says in reply to news about Douglas, "I trust that he has forsaken his treasonable opinions, and that he is content."

 Douglas recovered from this romance and eloped with a Lanarkshire heiress, Elizabeth Clerk of Glenboig.
 They married in Edinburgh in 1706.
 Douglas's political beliefs forced him into exile.
 He became a mercenary soldier and sold his estate at Fingland in the 1720s, though eventually he received a pardon.